justinmklam/personal-blog/content/posts/2021/06/chicken-coop.md

 ## The Eggs

+We had to "let the taps run for a bit" before our egg production hit full tilt, so to speak.
+The shells from the first few eggs were too soft (due to a lack of calcium?), but after a week or so, we finally started to get some proper eggs.

 ![Soft shell crab is a delicacy, but soft shell eggs are not.](/imgs/2021/chicken-coop/eggerror1.jpg)
 ![This one almost made it, but the shell was still too thin.
 More calcium required!](/imgs/2021/chicken-coop/eggerror2.jpg)
 ![Waking up to this pair of eggs was egg-tremely egg-citing (sorry, couldn't resist).](/imgs/2021/chicken-coop/eggs1.jpg)